ESSI-Lab/DAB/README.md

 <br/>

 The modified source code should be licensed according to AGPL and **redistributed back to the community, preferably through the DAB GitHub repository**.
-You are welcome and encouraged to contact ESSI-Lab to propose code contributions to be applied to the present repository (see contributions section).
+You are welcome and encouraged to <a href="#contact-essi-lab">contact ESSI-Lab</a> to propose code contributions to be applied to the present repository (see contributions section).

 In any case the following attribution headers should be preserved in modified versions of the source code: